shap0011/25F_CST8915/Lab5/LAB_5_README.md

 ### Step 4.2 Push the images

-Push the images to Docker Hub
+Push the images to Container Registry

 <img src="./screenshots/17 push the images to Docker Hub.png" alt="Push the images to Docker Hub" title="Push the images to Docker Hub" width="250">